matanolabs/matano/website/docs/detections/remote-cache.md

 sidebar_position: 3
 ---

 You can use a _remote cache_ in your detections to persist and retrieve values by a key.
-This gives you a powerful way to be able to retain context across your detections.
+This gives you a powerful way to be able to retain context and perform correlation across your detections.

 ## Types supported by the remote cache